rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 The general plan is as follows:
 - Create system services for the Rocket Pool components (the **node** process, and optionally the **watchtower** process if you are an Oracle Node)
-- Create a system service for the ETH1 client
+- Create a system service for the Execution client
-- Create a system service for the ETH2 beacon client
+- Create a system service for the Beacon node
-- Create a system service for the ETH2 validator client
+- Create a system service for the Validator client
 - Configure Rocket Pool to use communicate with those services

 This is a fairly involved setup so it will take some time to complete.